Travel Security Guide for Researchers

 While You Travel

-Before any international travel, take time to understand and assess the security landscape of your destination.
-Different countries present different levels of risk to researchers, and your research area may make you a specific target.
+Before any international travel, take time to understand the security landscape of your destination and whether your research area makes you a specific target.

 Contact: Andrew Austin | security.research@lakeheadu.ca | (807) 343-8010 ext.
 8190